YUME permission model

 --socks / -L / -R (no --accept-server-control) |

-Most common: user wants a SOCKS proxy / port forward, server cannot push commands back |
+Most common: user wants a SOCKS proxy / port forward, server cannot push requests back |

 | neither (pure transport) | no --allow-exec, no --control-full, no --allow-local-ip; key has no per-key permissions |